 Our leases will generally require the tenant companies to carry comprehensive liability and casualty insurance on our properties comparable in amounts and against risks customarily insured against by other companies engaged in similar businesses in the same geographic region as our tenant companies.
 We believe the required coverage will be of the type, and amount, customarily obtained by an owner of similar properties.
 However, there are some types of losses, such as catastrophic acts of nature, acts of war or riots, for which we or our tenants cannot obtain insurance at an acceptable cost.
 If there is an uninsured loss or a loss in excess of insurance limits, we could lose both the revenues generated by the affected property and the capital we have invested in the property if our tenant company fails to pay us the casualty value in excess of such insurance limit, if any, or to indemnify us for such loss.
 This would in turn reduce the amount of income available for distributions.
 We would, however, remain obligated to repay any secured indebtedness or other obligations related to the property.
 Since September 11, 2001, the cost of insurance protection against terrorist acts has risen dramatically.
 The cost of coverage for acts of terrorism is currently mitigated by the Terrorism Risk Insurance Act ("TRIA").
-If TRIA is not extended beyond its current expiration date of ure tenant companies will be able to obtain terrorism insurance coverage, or that any coverage they do obtain will adequately protect our properties against loss from terrorist attack.
+If TRIA is not extended beyond its current expiration date of December 31, 2014, our tenants may incur higher insurance costs and greater difficulty in obtaining insurance that covers terrorist-related damages.
+There can be no assurance our tenant companies will be able to obtain terrorism insurance coverage, or that any coverage they do obtain will adequately protect our properties against loss from terrorist attack.